-Where a bridge deck slab is to be subjected to walking, wheeling or other approved construction traffic within the seven day curing period, protect the curing blankets and the slab surface from damage by placing wooden sheeting, plywood or other approved protective material in the travel areas.
+Where a bridge deck or approach slab is to be subjected to walking, wheeling or other approved construction traffic within the seven day curing period, protect the curing blankets and the concrete surface from damage by placing wooden sheeting, plywood or other approved protective material in the travel areas.

-When the ends of the curing blankets are rolled back to permit screeding of adjacent bridge deck slabs, keep the exposed surfaces wet throughout the period of exposure.
+When the ends of the curing blankets are rolled back to permit screeding of adjacent concrete, keep the exposed surfaces wet throughout the period of exposure.

-Removal of bottom and side forms after 72 hours is acceptable upon compliance with 400-14.
+Bridge deck bottom and side forms may be removed after 72 hours upon compliance with 400-14.
+Approach slab side forms may be removed after 72 hours.
 Apply membrane curing compound to all surfaces stripped of forms within one hour of loosening.
 Apply curing compound according to 400-16.2.